asr/apia/README.md

    The program will call the installed ATPs and tell which of the ATPs was able to first prove a certain conjecture.
-If none ATP could prove a conjecture after 300 seconds, the process of proving that particular conjecture is aborted and the ATPs try to prove the next conjecture.
+If none ATP could prove a conjecture after four minutes, the process of proving that particular conjecture is aborted and the ATPs try to prove the next conjecture.